Farke clear favourite for Leeds

 A club statement read: “Sam joined the Whites for the final four games of the campaign and despite spirited performances against Manchester City and Newcastle United, the objective of staying in the Premier League was not reached.”

-He won the Sky Bet Championship title with Norwich in 2019 and then again in 2021 following their short stay in the Premier League.
+Farke won the Championship title with Norwich in 2019 and then again in 2021 following their short stay in the Premier League.

+Graham Potter had previously been backed into second-favourite for the position, but he has since drifted out to 6s.

+He's been looking for a new position following his sacking from big-spending Chelsea in April, winning 12 of his 31 games at the helm.

 "An announcement on a new Leeds United head coach will be made in the coming weeks," the club also revealed in the statement confirming Allardyce's departure.